hpcaitech/Open-Sora/README.md

 }
 ```

-Zangwei Zheng and Xiangyu Peng equally contributed to this work.
+Zangwei Zheng and Xiangyu Peng equally contributed to this work during their internship at [HPC-AI Tech](https://hpc-ai.com/).

 ## Star History